smaclell/smaclell.github.io/_drafts/exterminators-2-what-do-i-want-to-be-when-i-grow-up.md

 * [Intermediate Mastery][intermediate]
 * [Mastery][mastery]

+Welcome back!

+TODO: Summarize the Series.
+Necessary skills and Getting things done and doing them well are key ideas throughout the series.

+Previous
 Doing great work and focusing on what needs to be done are key ideas throughout the series.
 Beyond the basic skills gained over time, Focus and Quality are two fundamental areas I felt I need to improve.
 Right now I think I am okay in both these areas, but if I were to make them into habits I could be much better.

+Beyond continuing to build my skills and gain experience, Focus and Quality are two fundamental areas where I feel I need to improve.

-Before reading the series the only benchmark I had was other developers and the classic by Joel Spolsky, people who are [smart and get things done][smart].
+Before reading Dan's series the only benchmarks I had for my abilities were other developers and Joel Spolsky's classic blog post about only hiring people who are [smart and get things done][smart].
 Every thinks they are already there.
 They are already part of the crowd of people who are both smart and get things done.
 I hope I am, but I never really know.
 The series challenges you to go deeper and understand much more.
 In the